 This article uses excessive amounts of bad analogies.
 If you despise bad analogies then please proceed with caution and read at your own discretion.

-I'm not sure if the 'steak dinner' is a good analogy or not, but I'm going to use it to hammer home the point that Rehab Costs vary significantly depending on many different factors!
+I'm not sure if the 'Dinner Date' is a good analogy or not, but I'm going to use it to hammer home the point that Rehab Costs vary significantly depending on many different factors!

-The cost of steak dinner varies significantly depending on the location of the restaurant, quality of the restaurant, quality of steak, other courses provided and drinks.
+The cost of dinner date varies significantly depending on the location of the restaurant, quality of the restaurant, quality of food, number of courses, and number of alcoholic beverages consumed!

 - Location of the restaurant - Are you dining in Schitt's Creek or downtown Manhattan?